 Knowing what questions people are asking is a great way of finding your keyword and blog ideas.
 Finding secondary keywords to target and expand your content marketing strategies can also help.

-Use Amazon for keyword search
+5. Use Amazon for keyword search

-Just like Google Search, Amazon is another great way in which you can search for keyword ideas.
+Just like Google Search, Amazon is another excellent way in which you can search for keyword ideas.
 Amazon’s search bar produces a comprehensive list of queries.
 By entering your keyword and looking for frequently asked questions and searches, you can find all types of information and terms that can help you come up with your blog post.

-Check Google Trends for trending topics
+6. Check Google Trends for trending topics

 Using Google Trends for keyword research is also recommended when searching for tips on how to do content marketing keyword research.
 It’s essential to determine the longevity of the selected keyword/s.
 Google Trends can help you find trending topics and keywords and ensure that a specific keyword’s volume is continuously increasing.
 The site can also highlight seasonal trends and show if a particular keyword’s usage is high, low, or static.
 Using Google Trends, you can refine your searches to find out the use of a keyword in specific regions and timeframes.

-Find keywords you’re already ranking for
+7. Find keywords you’re already ranking for

-Google Search Console is another great tool regarding how to do content marketing keyword research.
+Google Search Console is another excellent tool regarding how to do content marketing keyword research.
 It’s a great technique that you can use to find new keyword ideas for your blog posts.
-To find keywords that you are already ranking for, you can open Google Search Console and click on the Performance tab.
-Scroll down and you will be able to see a list of all the keywords your website is currently ranking for, including the search volumes.
+To find keywords you are already ranking for, you can open Google Search Console and click on the Performance tab.
+Scroll down, and you will be able to see a list of all the keywords your website is currently ranking for, including the search volumes.
 You can use this list to uncover new keywords to target and find new blog topics and ideas.
 Using this data, you can also look for old blog posts that you need to update.

-Use Google Analytics
+8. Use Google Analytics

 Do you have a search function on your website?
 If you do, you can use Google Analytics to find out what people are searching for on your website.
 You can discover things that people are searching for, but you haven’t covered those yet.
-Google Analytics provides a list of all the keywords that people have searched for using your website’s search bar.
+Google Analytics provides a list of all the keywords people have searched for using your website’s search bar.
 You can then review the data and lookup searches and find gaps in your content.
 Using this information, you can write blog posts that target those specific keywords and address unanswered questions.

 How to do content marketing keyword analysis

 Once you have used the tips mentioned above, you now have a list of keywords to target for your blog posts.
-However, it would help if you analyze each of those keywords to determine how well you will rank for that keyword.
+However, it would help to analyze each of those keywords to determine how well you will rank for that keyword.
 Here are a few questions to ask yourself before you begin writing your content.

-Is this keyword relevant?
+1. Is this keyword relevant?

-Is there a better niche-related keyword to target?
+2. Is there a better niche-related keyword to target?

 Niche-related keywords are a popular business strategy that works well when selecting keywords to target.
 Hence, find niche keywords and terms to target your audience.
 Start with long-tail keywords that you think people might use when looking for your product.

-Does your keyword have a purchase intent?
+3. Does your keyword have a purchase intent?

 While many content marketers say that it’s good to target long-tail, low-volume keywords, there are some situations where you may want to consider doing otherwise.
 Check cost-per-click (CPC) for the keywords you are considering.
-Also look for keywords that have a low search volume but very high CPCs.
+Also, look for keywords that have a low search volume but very high CPCs.